Lotte H. Eisner

-Lotte H. Eisner (5 March 1896, Berlin – 25 November 1983, Paris) was a German-French writer, film critic, archivist and curator.
+Lotte Henriette Regina Eisner (5 March 1896, Berlin – 25 November 1983, Paris) was a German-French writer, film critic, archivist and curator.
 Eisner worked initially as a film critic in Berlin, then in Paris where in 1936 she met Henri Langlois with whom she founded the Cinémathèque Française.

 Early life and education

 She was born Lotte Henriette Regina Eisner in Berlin, the daughter of textile manufacturer Hugo Eisner and his wife Margarethe Feodora Aron.
 Eisner grew up in a prosperous Jewish middle-class milieu and in 1924 obtained a Ph.D. from the University of Rostock.
 Her dissertation was on the development of Greek vases.

 Career

 In 1924, she began working as a freelance theatre critic until in 1927, Hans Feld, a friend of her brother, suggested she worked for him at Film Kurier, one of many film trade papers in Berlin.
 She joined the Film Kurier as a staff journalist, writing a mixture of articles and interviews and the occasional film review including the premiere of Mädchen in Uniform.
 Most of the premieres and major commercial feature films were reviewed by the men on the staff but occasionally she was allowed to assess them.
 In 1932, with the rise of National Socialism she became proof editor and reviewer-in-chief as members of staff began to leave Germany.

 In March 1933, just three months after Adolf Hitler became Chancellor, Eisner fled Berlin to Paris where a sister lived.
 Here she lived precariously taking any job she could find (such as translating or babysitting) and working whenever possible as a freelance film critic for international journals and newspapers.
 In 1940, she was rounded up in the first Rafle du billet vert and taken to the Vel d'Hiv with hundreds of other single Jewish women.
 From there, they were transported to Gurs internment camp in the Pyrenees, a concentration camp run by the French for the Germans.
 After a few months, she managed to escape and travelled to Montpellier, where she enrolled briefly as a student before finding her way to Rodez and to Pastor Exbrayat, who helped her to obtain false papers; she consequently became Louise Escoffier from the Alsace region.
 She remained in touch with Henri Langlois, who was in Paris, and was placing cans of film in secret locations around the country to prevent them from falling into the hands of the Nazis.
 One of those places was near Figeac in central France, in the cellars of Château de Béduer.
 Langlois instructed Eisner to go there to preserve the films (including The Great Dictator).
 Eisner accomplished this in freezing cold conditions for a month before running out of money.
 In need of help, she managed to gain a job in a girls school in Figeac.
 Badly treated, she began to teach German to some Spanish girls living with the local school teacher Madame Guitard, who took her in; she stayed there until the liberation of Paris in late August 1944.